 27. What are the three generations of garbage collection in .NET?

 The three generations of garbage collection are as follows:

 - Gen 1: Objects moved from Gen 0 live here

 - Gen 2: Stores long-lived objects and Gen 1 objects

-Next on this top dot net interview questions blog, we have to check out a frequently asked concept that is MVC.
+Next on this top dot net interview questions blog, we will be checking a frequently asked question, i.e. MVC.

 28. What is MVC?

 MVC stands for Model-View-Controller.
 It is an architectural model that is used to build applications in .NET.
 It serves as the foundation for the creation of applications.

 MVC consists of three entities as the name suggests:

 - Model: Used to store and pull back data from a database